-PSI: The Paul Scherrer Institute (PSI) operates the National Collection Centre for all non-nuclear radioactive waste (e.g., from medicine, industry and research), where the waste is sorted and conditioned.
-PSI also operates the Federal Storage Facility (BZL) for this waste, with a capacity of 2,100 m3 of waste (see Figure 11).
+PSI: The Paul Scherrer Institute (PSI) operates the National Collection Centre for all non-NPP radioactive waste (e.g., from medicine, industry and research), where the waste is sorted and conditioned.
+PSI also operates the Federal Interim Storage facility (BZL) for this waste, with a capacity of 2,100 m3 of waste.